 Advances in neuroimaging have led to a better knowledge of both mental dysfunction and potential compensatory mechanisms in patients.
 Major nodes of disordered neural networks are in deep regions of the brain, which makes them difficult to access by electroencephalography or transcranial stimulation.
 Neuroimaging techniques are therefore essential for the development of non-invasive neuromodulation techniques for mental and behavioural disorders.

-Real-time functional magnetic resonance imaging (fMRI) uses magnetic resonance imaging to measure brain activity, by detecting associated changes in blood flow which increases with neuronal activation.
+Real-time functional magnetic resonance imaging (fMRI) uses magnetic resonance imaging of neural processes via interactive training.
+With the neurofeedback procedure, patients